andycamguy/evercraft-pseudocode/iteration-1-and-2.md

 if roll = 20 damage is 3 times instead of 2 times

 # Monk // As a player I want to play a Monk so that I can enjoy being an Asian martial-arts archetype in a Medieval European setting
+6 add health per level up instead of 5

+if can attack {
+  3 points of damage instead of 1
+  }
+armor_class = wisdom.modifier only if it is greater than 0
+attack roll is increased by 1 every 2nd and 3rd level

+# Paladin // As a player I want to play a Paladin so that I can smite evil, write wrongs, and be a self-righteous jerk
+#The oath of throwing it back is great with us
+8 add health per level up instead of 5
++2 to attack and damage when attacking Evil characters does triple damage when critting on an Evil character (i.e. add the +2 bonus for a regular attack, and then triple that) attacks roll is increased by 1 for every level instead of every other level can only have Good alignment
+# Bard // As a player I want to play a Bard so that I can charm, inspire, and entertain my allies
+8 add health per level up instead of 5 can cast one additional spell per level can use Bardic Inspiration ability twice as many times per short rest